 Working with Digital Assets

 Umajin is designed for teams to create stunning applications without having to write code.
 It enables any team members and of course, designers, to create and use their own digital assets.
 Umajin is cleverly structured so that it works well with a designer’s existing software workflows.
-After creating the graphical elements and planning the images (.png,.jpg,.tga) and fonts to be used, they can be saved to folders within the Umajin App’s ‘Resources Folder’ on the hard drive of their computer.
-Each app has a separate ‘Resources Folder’.
+After creating the graphical elements and planning the images (.png,.jpg,.tga) and fonts to be used, they can be saved to folders within the Umajin Project’s ‘Resources Folder’ on the hard drive of their computer.
+Each project has a separate ‘Resources Folder’.

 Here is a quick overview of the process:

-- To change a current graphic in your App, select the image you want to change on a page and in the ‘Properties’ panel click the folder icon beside ‘Image’ and we are taken to browse the Image Selector.
+- To change a current graphic in your Project, select the image you want to change on a page and in the ‘Properties’ panel click the folder icon beside ‘Image’ and we are taken to browse the Image Selector.
 At the same time you can access the ‘images’ folder on our hard drive by clicking the ‘Open in Explorer’ button at the bottom of the screen.
 Now you are taken directly to the ‘images’ folder.

 - In the ‘images’ folder, you select the graphic you want to change.